Red Hen Publications

 Anticipating the demands of the plot du jour, by the opening of OotP her most recent advance in social development seemed to have been to, somewhat belatedly, swallow a copy of ‘Pop-Psych for Dummies’ whole, and set herself up as an expert, spouting it back to all and sundry.
 Most fans have taken this “expertise” at face value.
 I think they are making a mistake.

 The advice itself is certainly not bad, but she is no kind of expert.
 Her explanations for other people’s behavior come across as “plausible” textbook examples, but somehow they are less than altogether convincing, and they are certainly not backed up by any authentic experience of her own.
-She has obviously read about how people can be expected to react in given situations, together with some alternate examples of ways in which they might conceivably react, and she does seem to finally be trying to put all the pieces together into a pattern.
+She has obviously read about how people might be expected to react in given situations, together with some alternate examples of ways in which they could conceivably react, and she does seem to finally be trying to put all the pieces together into a pattern.
 But the fact that people do not always react as anticipated by the writers of pop-psych manuals had not sunk in yet at all.
 Nor had the fact that some people manage to conceal their reactions extremely well.

 Considering the botch she made of the encounter with the Centaurs and her determined mismanagement of the issue regarding the house Elves, it seems evident to me that she does not really have all that much actual connection with real peoples’ (human or otherwise’s) real feelings.
-She can give you a quite plausible schematic on the emotional world of Cho Chang, and, on that issue she is probably at least in the right ball park.
+She can spin you a quite plausible schematic on the emotional world of Cho Chang, and, on that issue she is probably at least in the right ball park.
 But Cho is emoting fairly openly, and Miss Granger can still be fairly easily misled.
 Particularly by her own assumptions.

 More tellingly, like many armchair experts, she can give other people, like Ginny Weasley, perfectly sound conventional advice, but she consistently misreads and mismanages her own emotional connections.
 In the interval between Book 5 and Book 6, It seemed extremely possible that this would be the vehicle of the great “comeuppance” that she seemed to be determinedly hurtling toward.
 Rowling definitely seemed to be giving us a long slow build-up to something to do with Miss Granger.